open-organization/open-org-educators-guide/table_of_contents.md

 - [The open schoolhouse: Culture, praxis, empowerment](https://opensource.com/open-organization/19/7/open-schoolhouse-empowerment)—Charlie Reisinger
 - Flip the script: An open community of practice at the student help desk—Maxwell Bushong
 - Building a multi-year hybrid course initiative the open way—Dan McGuire
+- Teaching students to evaluate textbooks—Christopher McHale, Ian McDermott and Steven Ovadia
 - [Crowdsourcing our way to a campus IT plan](https://opensource.com/open-organization/17/10/uab-100-wins-through-crowdsourcing)—Curtis A. Carver
-- The Professors Open Source Software Experience—Shobha Tyagi
+- Open education has a POSSE—Shobha Tyagi
 - [How our non-profit works openly to make education accessible](https://opensource.com/open-organization/19/2/building-curriculahub)—Tanner Johnson
 - [Making computer science curricula as adaptable as our code](https://opensource.com/open-organization/19/4/adaptable-curricula-computer-science)—Amarachi Achonu